kontena/pharos-docs/tools/pharos.md

 # pharos

-`pharos` is a management tool for installing and upgrading Kontena Pharos clusters.
+`pharos` is a management tool for installing and upgrading Pharos clusters.

 ## Installation